WebDevStudios/wp-search-with-algolia/README.txt

 == Changelog ==

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.0.1 =
+* Fix for users that enable intstantsearch but not autocomplete by adding algoliasearch client as direct dependency of both

 = 2.0.0 =
 * Breaking changes for users with customized autocomplete.php / instantsearch.php template in their theme.